The Startup Fundraising Playbook

 Gender & Race Bias in Startup Fundraising

-Pitch deck scrutiny changes with team gender demographics
+Pitch deck scrutiny and gender

 Pitch Deck Interest Metrics